dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 ### [DuckDNS](https://duckdns.org/)
 DuckDNS is a tool which gives you a static web address for your Internet connection.
-Unless you have an extremely fancy Internet connection, every time your router reboots or disconnects from the Internet you will get a different IP address for your next connection.
-This is the IP address which is used to present your local area network to the world.
-The reason this is done is because there are a finite number of IP addresses and so IPs are dished out from a large pool and are re-used, rather than physically assigning one IP address to your router forever.
-It would be a waste if lots of routers were not online and would contribute to IP address shortage.
+Why do you need one?
+Well, unless you have an extremely fancy Internet connection, every time your router reboots or disconnects from the Internet you will get a different IP address for your next connection.
+This is the IP address which is used to present your local area network to the world and likewise is the address you need to 'dial-in' to your Home Assistant.
+The reason different IPs are dished out from a large pool and re-used works on the assumption that not everyone is connected at the same time, saving on the actual number of IP addresses needed at any one time.
+But it is no good saving a link which could change over time because the chances are next time you browse to your bookmark in your web browser it will no longer work!

-So, with DuckDNS configured in Home Assistant later any change of IP address is recorded by DuckDNS and DuckDNS gives you a nice clean URL such as http://mysuperhomeassistantinstall.duckdns.org regardless of what your IP changes to.
+The solution?
+When DuckDNS is configured in Home Assistant later any change of IP address is recorded by DuckDNS and DuckDNS gives you a nice fixed and clean URL such as http://mysuperhomeassistantinstall.duckdns.org regardless of what your IP changes to.

 Sign up using the link in the header.
 Click 'Sign in with GitHub' or 'Sign in with Google' and follow the instructions to set up and activate your account.
 Add these details to your 'setup.txt'